ROCm/HIP/docs/understand/programming_model.rst

 * The C++ abstract machine assumes a unified memory address space, meaning that one can always access any given address in memory (assuming the absence of data races).
 HIP however introduces several memory namespaces, an address from one means nothing in another.
-Moreover not all address spaces are accessible from all contexts.
+Moreover, not all address spaces are accessible from all contexts.

   If one were to look at :ref:`cdna2_gcd` and inside the :ref:`cdna3_cu`,